tarekzaibet/cloud-aws-gcp/aws/aws.md

 - not suitable to store OS
 - by default buckets are private and all objects stored inside them are private
 - control access to bucket using ACL or using bucket policies
+- When you create a bucket : encryption is not enabled and no bucket policy exists, Transfer acceleration and versinoning are also disabled.
+- S3 bucket properties : versioning, server access logging, object level logging, static website hosting, tags, transfer acceleration, events.
+- You can access to files in s3 from your data center using a File Gateway. those files can be accessed via NFS and SMB.
+- Request rate and performance : S3 can manage up to 3500 PUT/POST/DELETE per second and 5500 GET per second.
+- You can upload files up to 5 GB in size.
+Use multi-part upload for larger file uploads.
+- You can track object-level action by cloudTrail logging.
+- System meta data for objects in S3 : x-amz-server-side-encryption , x-amz-version-id , Content-Length

 ## Versioning:
 - stores all versions of an object (including all wirtes and even if you delete an object)